Olivia-Arroyo/Student-Database-System/README.md

 # Student-Database-System
-A Java program for a professor to keep track of their students and their different courses.
-Each course has a title and list of students.
-Each student should has an age, name, and grade.
-The program prints a list of students in each course and their information.
+A Java program designed to assist professors in managing their students across various courses.
+Each course is characterized by a title and a roster of enrolled students.
+Each student entry includes their age, name, and grade.
+The program facilitates the generation of a comprehensive list detailing students enrolled in each course along with their respective information.